 Accelerating 5G Design Innovation Through Simulation

 Attend this workshop to learn how ANSYS simulations can help you accelerate 5G design innovation across the spectrum of chip, package and system (CPS).
-Topics will cover simulation solutions for RF and antenna designs, electronics system reliability and chip-package-system co-analysis for power integrity signoff for advanced packaging technologies – 3DIC and WLP.
+Topics will cover simulation solutions for RF and antenna designs, electronics system reliability and chip-package-system co-analysis for power integrity signoff for advanced packaging technologies – 3D-IC and Fan-out Wafer-Level Packaging (FOWLP).
 Don’t miss this exciting opportunity to meet industry experts and get ahead in the race for 5G with ANSYS simulations.

 |Date:||January 29, 2019|